The letting of immovable property in Malta – Changes in the tax legislation

-The 15% flat rate on the gross rental income as aforementioned is optional and is applicable only to the rental of residential tenements by any person when such person is renting to an individual or individuals who occupy such tenement as a home or residence.
+The 15% flat rate on the gross rental income as aforementioned is optional and is applicable to the rental of residential and commercial property situated in Malta.
 When the lessors are individuals, such income does not need to be further declared in the personal income tax return.
-Holders of more than one residential tenement must tax all the tenements at the same option meaning that if the 15% flat rate option is chosen, it must be used for all tenements; otherwise the previous system would apply to all.
+Holders of more than one rental property must tax all the tenements at the same option meaning that if the 15% flat rate option is chosen, it must be used for all tenements; otherwise the previous system would apply to all.

 Method of Payment